 Seattle is a city of diversity in all ways, including what locals wear.
 You’ll see everything from people in suits to people in well-worn hoodies—and both ends of the spectrum are perfectly acceptable.
 Seattle natives tend to favor function and comfort over fashion, or fashion inspired by function, such as boots to fend off puddles, scarves to hold in warmth and dress up an outfit, and jackets to keep off the rain and express your attitude toward style.

-Seattle’s weather is famous for changing from day to day, but also from morning to afternoon to evening.
+Seattle’s weather is famous for changing from day to day, but also expect plenty of changes from morning to afternoon to evening.
 There’s only one real way to deal with that—dress in layers.
 Fortunately, dressing in layers is both trendy and practical.
-In the spring or even in the summer, layers might mean a light sweater over a tank top, a jacket or hoodie that can easily peel off when temperatures rise or go back on if it starts to rain, or even a winter coat with a lighter sweater underneath and a shirt underneath that.
-Layers allow you to customize your temperature—they also contribute to Seattle’s unique fashion sense.
+In the spring or even in the summer, layers might mean a light sweater over a tank top, a jacket or hoodie that can easily peel off when temperatures rise or go back on if it starts to rain, or even a winter coat with a lighter sweater underneath.
+Layers allow you to customize your temperature, but they also allow you to switch up your indoor-outdoor looks if you so choose.

 Hoodies and Jackets with Hoods

 You’ll see plenty of tennis shoes and flats and business shoes in Seattle, but you’ll also see a lot of boots.
 Again, it comes down to function intertwining with fashion.
 You can wear flats or tennis shoes with mesh in them, but from September to April, rain is common.
 Rain does not go well with flats or tennis shoes with mesh in them.
 Boots allow you to walk through the rain and puddles with confidence and ease.
-They also look jaunty and stylish.
+Boots allow you to go on a good hike in any weather (assuming they're hiking boots).
+Boots also can look jaunty and stylish.
+If you're looking for what to wear for a big night out in the fall or winter, a look with boots is the way to go - pair them with a skirt, slacks, leggings or whatever you wish.
+Boots are versatile and complement any look.

 During the cooler months, long socks also can make a big difference.
 Because the air can be moist and cool, the chill can be cutting even when it's not that cold.
 Long socks work great with boots, but also increase your comfort by leaps and bounds on a chilly day.